PingOne Advanced Identity Cloud

 • Remote proxy from a tenant to a self-managed IDM instance.

-• If you need to remote proxy from a tenant to a self-managed IDM instance (or vice versa), you authenticate by the way in which the self-managed IDM is configured.
+• If you need to remote proxy from a tenant to a self-managed IDM instance or in the other direction, you authenticate using the method for which the self-managed IDM instance is configured.

-If you connect to a self-managed IDM instance, basic authentication or bearer token authentication when IDM is configured to use rsFilter are supported.
+If you connect to a self-managed IDM instance, Advanced Identity Cloud supports basic authentication or bearer token authentication if IDM is configured to use an rsFilter.

-• basic authentication: Use a simple username/password binding to make the request.
+• basic authentication: Use a simple username and password binding to make the request.

-• bearer authentication: Ensure you properly configure a client with the client credentials grant flow in the remote instance before obtaining an access token.
+• bearer authentication: Ensure you configure a client with the client credentials grant flow in the remote instance before you obtain an access token.

 For the proxy to work, you must set client_secret_post as the Token Endpoint Authentication Method (tokenEndpointAuthMethod).

-For either method, you must ensure the user authenticating has the required authorization role(s) to perform the necessary operations.
-Operations depend on the actions you intend to take on the remote tenant/IDM instance.
+For either method, you must ensure the user authenticating has the required authorization roles to perform the necessary operations.
+Operations depend on the actions you intend to take on the remote tenant or IDM instance.

 The authentication method you use determines the available properties: